FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.md

 Click `Advanced view` to show a list of all conflicting file changes.
 When you have selected the option
-`Let me choose which files to keep` you can choose to keep either your local file change or the file change on Simplifier.
+`Let me choose which files to keep` you have 2 choices for each listed file conflict:
+- **Select the file change from your project folder:**
+The file from your local project folder will be taken.
+The file will be uploaded to Simplifier the next time you synchronize.
+- **Select the file change from Simplfier:**
+The file from Simplifier is downloaded and replaces the file in your project folder.

 ![Advanced optionsSimplifier](../images/SyncConnectOptionsAdvanced.png)